apache/dolphinscheduler-website/docs/en-us/faq.md

 ## Q : There are several implementations of task dependencies

-A：	1, the task dependency between **DAG**, is **from the zero degree** of the DAG segmentation
+A:	1, the task dependency between **DAG**, is **from the zero degree** of the DAG segmentation

 ​		2, there are **task dependent nodes**, you can achieve cross-process tasks or process dependencies, please refer to the (DEPENDENT) node design in the system-manual.

 ​	Note: **Cross-project processes or task dependencies are not supported**